Since first throwing my leg over a bike 19 years ago, I have never once seen anyone wear a motorcycle touring kidney belt.

 Wearing A Motorcycle Touring Kidney Belt To Prevent Back Pain

 If you have lower back pain and you’ve been cleared of any underlying medical issues, then something is causing your back to hurt.

 And in my experience, it’s usually postural.
-Or, there are imbalances.
-Some muscles may be weak.
-Others may be tight.
+Or there are imbalances.
+Some muscles may be weak, and others may be tight.
 Some may be overused to compensate for weaker muscles.

 The list is endless.

 But either way, low back pain is usually caused by a biomechanical issue that once addressed, becomes better.
 And the pain goes away.

 Wearing A Kidney Belt For Motorcycle Touring

 This could be doing you more harm than good.
 If you have a postural complaint that is causing low back pain, then wearing a kidney belt is like taking pill killers for a toothache.

 Because whilst painkillers may take away tooth pain temporarily, they won’t remedy the root cause of the problem.
 And once they wear off, the pain will inevitably return.

 The same can be said about wearing a motorcycle touring kidney belt for lower back pain.
 Whilst it may alleviate immediate back pain, it will not fix the underlying problem.